 - In 250 words or less, tell us about who you are as an artist, photographer, and/or naturalist.
 You may also mention key things we should know about you.

 - In 500 words or less, describe what you plan to do for your fellowship project, how the outcomes will be achieved, and how this project will further your goals as an artist, photographer and/or naturalist.
+Be sure to mention how your project proposal relates to work samples provided.

 - Work samples (see below)